cosmos/cosmos-sdk/docs/docs/run-node/06-run-production.md

 sudo ufw allow 26660/tcp
 ```

-5. IF the node which is being setup would like to expose Tendermints jsonRPC and Cosmos SDK GRPC and REST then follow this step.
+5. IF the node which is being setup would like to expose CometBFTs jsonRPC and Cosmos SDK GRPC and REST then follow this step.
 (Optional)

-##### Tendermint JsonRPC
+##### CometBFT JsonRPC

 ```bash
 sudo ufw allow 26657/tcp